spacetelescope/jwst/CONTRIBUTING.md

     in 'site-packages'.
 If you cloned the repository on your Desktop, for example, you can modify it there and Python will know that is where the source code is when you're importing it within a Python session.
-This command will also install the optional testing and documentation dependencies, including the code and documentation style checkers.
+This command will also install the optional testing and documentation dependencies, including pre-commit.

 	---
     **Note:** If you use it, make sure to install iPython in your new environment